JayPatel20200/BookAppNew/BookAppNew/README.txt

 commit all the code to github
 1155
 Forgot to delete the controller folder delete it and comment the - options => options.SignIn.RequireConfirmedAccount = true on line 35 and commit it

+2023-11-06
+1953
+Cloned the project and changed the project appsetting.json = "Server=(localdb)\\mssqllocaldb;Database=BookAppNew;Trusted_Connection=True;MultipleActiveResultSets=true"
+1956
+add the first migration - 20231107005626_AddDefaultIdentify
+2001
+added second migration - 20231107010052_AddCategoryToDb but it was empty 2003 the migration where all the things added - 20231107010259_updatedMigration